soroel/alx-system_engineering-devops/0x00-shell_basics/README.md

-move files beginning with uppercase
+delete all files that end with ~